 THIRD VISIT: Summer 2014

-Palo Alto Leisure and Residential Estates / Adventure Park is located in Barangay Pinugay, Baras, Rizal.
-[MAP]
+Palo Alto Leisure and Residential Estates / Adventure Park is located in Barangay Pinugay, Baras, Rizal. (though Googlemaps considers it part of Tanay)

-- Coming from Diliman, head to Katipunan, turn left on Aurora Boulevard, then take a U-Turn heading to Marikina.
+- Coming from Diliman, head to Katipunan, turn left on Aurora Boulevard heading to Marikina.

 - The highway forks to a bridge heading to Marikina town proper on the left.
 Stay on the right side of the road heading towards Marcos Highway instead.